chapel-lang/chapel/doc/platforms/cray.rst

 is to use the ugni communication layer and qthreads tasking.

-When using the pre-built module, muxed tasking has traditionally been an option, but it will be retired for the 1.16 release, and it's performance usually lags behind qthreads.
+When using the pre-built module, muxed tasking has traditionally been an option, but it will be retired for the 1.16 release, and its performance usually lags behind qthreads.
 Note that the muxed tasking layer cannot be built from source, as it is not distributed in source form.

 The ugni communication layer interacts with the system's network interface very closely through a lightweight interface called uGNI (user